-According to a report, there are 25 connected devices per 100 people in the U.S. Without appropriate security measures, they all can turn into ticking bombs.
-The risk of cyberattacks will rise together with the number of our smart devices, according to data breach predictions in 2020.
+Without appropriate security measures, such as identity theft protection, they all can turn into ticking bombs.
+The risk of cyberattacks will rise together with the number of our smart devices, according to data breach predictions.

-In a digital business environment cybersecurity needs to be a priority.
+In a digital business, cybersecurity needs to be a priority.

 Data breach stats show that we’ll also have to deal with an increasing number of unfilled cybersecurity positions.

-In the U.S alone there are more than 300,000 vacant positions.
-Compared to the last 5 years there’s a 74% increase in postings.
-We will need an army of cybersecurity specialists to keep up with the trends!
+We will need an army of cybersecurity specialists to keep up with the data breach trends!

 - Be vigilant of any online activity that seems suspicious.